-Also See Section Choose Life That You Might Live
+Also See Choose Life That You May Live

 The evangelical world today suffers from apologetic anemia.
 Despite the fact that holy Scripture calls believers to give a reason for the hope we have in Christ (1 Peter 3:15; see also Jude 3), we sadly lack a public voice for truth and reason in the marketplace of ideas.
 We do not have a strong intellectual presence in popular or academic culture (although some areas, such as philosophy, are more influenced by evangelicals than others).
 The reasons for this anemia are multidimensional and complex.

 Three recent books explore the lack of a “Christian mind” in contemporary evangelicalism, and I highly recommend them.

 Mark Noll’s The Scandal of the Evangelical Mind (Eerdmans, 1994) explores the historical roots of evangelical anti-intellectualism.

 Os Guinness’s Fit Bodies, Fat Minds (Baker Books, 1994), discusses some of the historical problems and also outlines what a Christian mind should look like.

 J.P.
 Moreland’s Love Your God with all of Your Mind (Navpress, 1997) explains why Christians don’t think, develops a biblical theology of the mind, and offers helpful apologetic arguments and strategies to empower the church intellectually.

 My modest purpose is briefly to lay out six factors that illegitimately inhibit apologetic engagement today.
 If these barriers are removed, our apologetic witness may grow into what it should be in Christ.